Crystal Cave in Bermuda

 Cricket ball leads to great discovery

-Crystal cave was discovered by two twelve – thirteen years old boys – Carl Gibbons and Edgar Hollis in 1905.
-They were playing cricket, and then a ball disappeared some feet from one of boys.
+Crystal cave in Bermuda was discovered by two twelve – thirteen years old boys – Carl Gibbons and Edgar Hollis in 1905.
+They were playing cricket, and then a ball disappeared some feet from one of the boys.

 Boys badly wanted to get back their valuable ball, and one of them squeezed into the hole.
 It was surprisingly deep and turned out to be a large cave.

-Owners of this property since 1884 were Wilkinson family.
+Owners of this property since 1884 were the Wilkinson family.
 As soon as they learned about the discovery, they decided to explore the cave.
-The 14 years old Bernard Wilkinson was lowered in the hole in a strong rope.
-Boy descended 43 m, lighting the wast cave room with bicycle lamp.
-With awe he looked at the incredibly beautiful cave with countless crystals.
+The 14 years old Bernard Wilkinson was lowered into the hole in a strong rope.
+The boy descended 43 m, lighting the vast cave room with a bicycle lamp.
+With awe, he looked at the incredibly beautiful cave with countless crystals.

-Wilkinsons decided to turn this wonder of nature into tourist attraction.
-They built a pontoon bridge across the crystal clear waters of subterranean pool.
-Cave was opened to the public on January 8, 1908 and one of the first visitors was Mark Twain.
+Wilkinsons decided to turn this wonder of nature into a tourist attraction.
+They built a pontoon bridge across the crystal clear waters of the subterranean pool.
+Cave was opened to the public on January 8, 1908, and one of the first visitors was Mark Twain.

-Later the cave got new, cosier entrance, lighting below the water and other extras.
+Later the cave got a new, cozier entrance, lighting below the water, and other extras.
 Now it is visited by more than 80 000 tourists every year.

 Beauty from the past

 The part which continues below the water is even more impressive.
-Water here is incredibly clear and, although it is up to 20 m deep, it looks like it is just knee deep.
+The water here is incredibly clear and, although it is up to 20 m deep, it looks like it is just knee-deep.

 Crystal Cave is one of such valuable anchialine caves – here live such endemic crustaceans as copepod Mictocaris halope and ostracod Spelaeoecia bermudensis, as well as others.